fourjuaneight/fourjuaneight/content/articles/Year-of-Quality.md

 When I first thought about doing this I was hesitant.
 I'm not particularly bad at commitment; I wouldn't have a job as a freelancer if I did.
 But I tend to lose interest in things over time.
 Like anyone I guess.
 Importance is relevant; what might be critical today can just as likely be nothing tomorrow.
 Priorities change, quickly.
 But that's precisely why I think a yearly theme will work.
 It's not meant to tie me into a set of tasks I need to accomplish within the year, but rather serve as a guide for my decision throughout.
 So here's hoping for a quality year...of quality.

 {{% fnref %}}
 {{< note 1 "Yes, it is an Apple podcast.
-But unlike most fanboy podcasts, these are software engeerings that are always critical of the products and have a realistic view on them.
+But unlike most fanboy podcasts, these are software engineers that are critical of the products and have a realistic view of them.
 So compared to most Apple podcasts, ATP is a niche." >}}
 {{% /fnref %}}